johntao/blog-2025/src/content/default/hello-word.md

 251010;421;7
 ```

-It seems in average I typed around 700 words per day, excluding the blog posts 😓
+It seems on average I type around 700 words per day, excluding the blog posts 😓

-The script only count words in the main data folder, and I haven't figured out a proper way
+The script only counts words in the main data folder, and I haven't figured out a proper way
 to deal with the text stored in the coding folders.

 This blog is tied to a coding project, hence the script does not count words from my posts.

 And I refuse to do any workarounds at this point 🤣🤣
 (p.s.
-It would be 1000+ words in average if blog posts also count
+It would be 1000+ words on average if blog posts also counted)

 ## END OF BED TIME STORY

 Phew!
 That's a lot of text in this article.

-One of my goal is to keep reading time of each blog post less than three minutes!
+One of my goals is to keep the reading time of each blog post less than three minutes!

-Hope someone may already learned something useful at this point.
+I hope someone has already learned something useful at this point.

-See you in the next technical part! 🤓
+See you in the upcoming technical part! 🤓